This page describes an architecture for complex event processing on Google Cloud Platform.

 This section provides details about the architecture shown in the diagram.
 The architecture supports streaming input, which can handle a continuous data flow, and batch input, which handles data as sizable chunks.

 In scenarios that require immediate action based on real-time, user, or machine- generated events, you can use a streaming architecture to handle and process complex events.

 User-generated events often come from interactions within applications that are hosted on-premises or in the cloud and can be in the form of clickstreams, user actions such as adding items to a shopping cart or wish list, or financial transactions.
 Machine-generated events can be in the form of mobile or other devices that report presence, diagnostic, or similar types of data.
 There are several different platforms for hosting applications on Cloud Platform:

 - Google App Engine is a platform as a service (PaaS) that allows you to deploy applications directly into a managed, auto-scaling environment.

-- Google Container Engine provides finer-grained control for container-based applications, allowing you to easily orchestrate and deploy containers across a cluster.
+- Google Kubernetes Engine provides finer-grained control for container-based applications, allowing you to easily orchestrate and deploy containers across a cluster.

 - Google Compute Engine provides high-performance virtual machines for maximum flexibility.

 Whether applications are hosted on-premises or on Cloud Platform, the events they generate must travel through a loosely coupled, highly available messaging layer.
 Google Cloud Pub/Sub, a globally durable message-transport service, supports native connectivity to other Cloud Platform services, making it the glue between applications and downstream processing.

 In scenarios with large amounts of historical data stored in on-premises or cloud databases, you can use a batch-oriented processing approach to import and process complex events.